Cedric Morris: Exhibitions

 The exhibition "Cedric Morris: Beyond the Garden Wall" was held at Philip Mould's gallery on Pall Mall, from 18 April-22 July 2018.
 A simultaneous exhibition, 'Cedric Morris: Artist Plantsman' was also held at the Garden Museum in Lambeth.

 The exhibition "Life with Art: Benton End and the East Anglian School of Painting and Drawing" was held at Firstsite, in Colchester, Essex, from 11 December 2021 to 18 April 2022, featuring Morris' work together with other artists associated with his time at Benton End.

 In 2022 a permanent exhibition of 15 of his works, primarily portraits, was installed at Gainsborough's House, Thomas Gainsborough's childhood home in Sudbury.
 Some of the paintings were donated by Maggi Hambling.
 Morris had donated a painting of a lily to the Gainsborough’s House Society during his lifetime in 1957.

-In May 2025, an exhibition on Morris' flower paintings titled Garden To Canvas: Cedric Morris & Benton End will be held at Philip Mould & Co, in Pall Mall, London.
+In May 2025, an exhibition on Morris' flower paintings titled Garden To Canvas: Cedric Morris & Benton End was held at Philip Mould & Co, in Pall Mall, London.